VA

 Step 2: Calculate Hours Required

-Estimate weekly hours needed for each task category and multiply by 4.3 to get monthly hours.
+Estimate weekly hours for each task type.
+Multiply by 4.3 to get monthly hours.

 Example calculation: